Accounts Payable Associate

 Examples include interest income earned but not yet received, rent income earned but not yet received, etc.

-Q29.
-Tell me about the process of Purchasing?
+Q. Tell me about the purchasing process.

 The process of purchasing involves identifying the need for goods or services, selecting a supplier, negotiating terms, placing an order, receiving and inspecting the goods or services, and processing payment.